wonglkd/Baleen-FAST24/README.md

 ## Additional notes

-Time required to re-run all simulator runs: 624 machine-days 7 traces
-10 samples
+624 machine-days were used for the final runs to generate the results used in the paper.
+Each simulation of a ML policy takes at least 30 minutes, multiplied by 7 traces and 10 samples each.

+## Any questions?

+Feel free to contact me: https://wonglkd.fi-de.net